Follow us on

 Useful information on local events, results and trainers etc.

-We are restarting our face to face f2f bridge on Tuesday 21st September at 7:30 PM (but please arrive at 7:15)
+We will now restart our face to face f2f bridge on Tuesday 11th January at 7:30 PM (but please arrive at 7:15)

 No need to pre-book.